nhtnhanbn/nhtnhanbn.github.io/monash/dismissal.md

 ### The Divisions

-The MSA has four Divisions: the Monash University International Students Service, Mature Age & Part-time Students, Clubs & Societies, and Radio Monash.
+The MSA has four Divisions: the Monash University International Students Service, Mature Age & Part-time Students (MSA MAPS), Clubs & Societies (C&S), and Radio Monash.
 Mainly for historical reasons, Divisions with special privileges are distinct from both MSA departments and regular clubs and societies.
 Unlike regular clubs and societies, each Division gets one seat on the MSC ordinarily represented by the president of the Division.
 Unlike MSA departments, the Divisions elect among them a Divisional Representative with a seat on the MSA Executive and are generally supposed to exercise a greater degree of autonomy.

-The Internationals run on annual elections in which international students vote, while the rest of the Divisions use Annual General Meetings.
+International runs on annual elections in which international students vote, while the rest of the Divisions elect their officers at Annual General Meetings.
 Student politics has been a factor in all of the Divisions.

-The internal politics of the Internationals are not well known, but its shenanigans have led to spillover impacting other student organisations.
+The internal politics of International are not well known, but its shenanigans have led to spillover impacting other student organisations.
 Broader student politics has had influence in this Division, whose elections are usually pretty much uncontested.

 MSA MAPS, not to be confused with the competitive programming student team, operates on a membership basis and is controlled by right-wingers.
 There are rumours of dodgy activity around recent MSA MAPS AGMs in particular.